theronhitchman/linear-algebra/syllabus/index.md

  * The Four Subspaces (Chapter 3)

-    > Compute the nullspace, column space, row space, and left nullspace of a
+    > Compute the null space, column space, row space, and left null space of a
     > matrix. describe these subspaces by giving bases

 ##### Question: What are the good ways to understand subspaces?